 Charlotte Amelia Poe is a self-taught artist and writer living in Lowestoft, Suffolk.
-She also works with video, and won the inaugural Spectrum Art Prize with the film she submitted, ‘How To Be Autistic’.
+They also work with video, and won the inaugural Spectrum Art Prize with the film they submitted, ‘How To Be Autistic’.

 Interviews and Features

 The Page and the Stage: Favourite Nonfiction of 2020

 An urgent, funny, shocking, and impassioned memoir by the winner of the Spectrum Art Prize 2018, How To Be Autistic by Poe presents the rarely shown point of view of someone living with autism.

 Top Nonfiction Read of 2020: How To Be Autistic by Charlotte Amelia Poe